Nymphaea nouchali var. caerulea

 It is an aquatic plant of freshwater lakes, pools and rivers, naturally found throughout most of the eastern half of Africa, as well as parts of southern Arabia, but has also been spread to other regions as an ornamental plant.
 It can tolerate the roots being in anoxic mud in nutritionally poor conditions, and can become a dominant plant in deeper water in such habitats.
 The underwater rhizomes are edible.

 It features prominently in Egyptian mythology and art, symbolizing the sun and rebirth and has been found in pharaohs' tombs.
 It may have been used for aphrodisiac and religious purposes, including in rituals like Hathor's Festival of Drunkenness.
+The plant contains the psychoactive alkaloids nuciferine and apomorphine, which interact with the serotonin, dopamine, and adrenergic systems.
 Modern recreational use, primarily through drinking infusions or vaping, has been associated with toxicity, causing symptoms like sedation and perceptual disturbances.
-Recent research by UC Berkeley confirmed that the authentic Nymphaea caerulea is chemically distinct from many products sold online, which contain significantly less of the psychoactive alkaloid nuciferine and are misidentified water lilies.
+Recent research by UC Berkeley confirmed that the authentic Nymphaea caerulea is chemically distinct from many products sold online, which contain significantly less of the alkaloid nuciferine and are misidentified water lilies.

 Nymphaea caerulea, first described by Marie Jules César Savigny in 1798, was later classified as a variety of Nymphaea nouchali by Bernard Verdcourt in 1989.
 Though it is still most commonly referred to as a variety of Nymphaea nouchali, recent phylogenetic studies have problematized the taxonomy.
 When defined taxonomically as Nymphaea nouchali var. caerulea, it is considered synonymous with Nymphaea capensis.
 When considered taxonomically as Nymphaea caerulea, it is now rare due to habitat loss from the Aswan Dam.